 In 2016, June Low Founded EasyLaw.
-The app is now used by 1 out of 4 lawyers in Malaysia.
-In this interview with Asia Law Portal, Low details the story of this remarkable legal startup and what inspired her to pursue a career in legal tech.
+1 out of 4 lawyers in Malaysia is using the app now.
+In this interview with Asia Law Portal, Low details the story of this remarkable legal startup.
+And what inspired her to pursue a career in legal tech.

 You founded EasyLaw in 2016.
 What is EasyLaw and what inspired its’ founding?